equinor/omnia-tutorial/docs/exercises/ingest.md

 ![alt text](./images/ingest/storage-explorer.png)

 The "Storage Explorer (Preview)" is using the built in explorer within the portal, this is what we will use.
 See further [below](#azure-storage-explorer) for "Open in Explorer"-option.
+Double clicking on the actual file will download it to your computer, from here you can view the file in your favorite csv-application.

 ![alt text](./images/ingest/storage-explorer-view-file.png)